MicrosoftDocs/azure-stack-docs/azure-stack/user/event-hubs-overview.md

 # Event Hubs on Azure Stack Hub overview

-Event Hubs on Azure Stack Hub allow you to realize hybrid cloud scenarios.
+Event Hubs on Azure Stack Hub allows you to realize hybrid cloud scenarios.
 Streaming and event-based solutions are supported, for both on-premises and Azure cloud processing.
 Whether your scenario is hybrid (connected), or disconnected, your solution can support processing of events/streams at large scale.
 Your scenario is only bound by the Event Hubs Cluster size, which you can provision according to your needs.

 ## Features

-The different editions of Event Hubs (on Azure Stack Hub and on Azure) offer a high degree of feature parity between them.
-This parity means all SDKs, samples, PowerShell, CLI, and portals offer a similar experience, differing in only a few instances.
+The Event Hubs editions (on Azure Stack Hub and on Azure) offer a high degree of feature parity.
+This parity means SDKs, samples, PowerShell, CLI, and portals offer a similar experience, with few differences.
 The following table summarizes the high-level differences in feature availability that exists between editions.

 | Feature | Event Hubs on Azure Stack Hub | Azure Event Hubs |
 |-|-|-|-|